Core Program Speakers

 Reflect on our changing world in the midst of a revolution with AI as a layer of the global economy.
 What are the implications on scholarship, teaching, learning and knowledge?
 What about societal norms, ethics and democracy?
 What can we hope for in longevity and health?

-• Russ B. Altman
+• Russ Biagio Altman

 Kenneth Fong Professor and Professor of Bioengineering, of Genetics, of Medicine, of Biomedical Data Science Senior Fellow at the Stanford Institute for Human-Centered AI.
 Professor, by courtesy, of Computer Science.
 Read more.

-A picture of Russ B. Altman smiling
+A picture of Russ Biagio Altman smiling

 • Michael A. Keller